Spherical Convolutional Neural Networks: Stability to Perturbations in SO(3): Conclusions

-Proposition \ref{prop:rotationEquivarianceConv} states that applying a spherical convolutional filter $H$ to a rotated version of the signal $H(x_{r})$ yields a rotated version of the output $y_{r}$, where $y = H(x)$ is the output of filtering the original signal.
-This indicates that the spherical convolution is capable of harnessing the same information irrespective of what rotated version of the signal is processed.
-Likewise, rotation equivariance serves to improve generalization and speed up training, since learning how to process one instance of the signal is equivalent to learning how to process all rotated versions of the same signal.
-This is analogous to the effect that translation equivariance has on CNNs \cite{Mallat12-Scattering} or permutation equivariance has on GNNs \cite{Gama20-Stability}.
+Proposition \ref{prop:rotationEquivarianceConv} states that applying a spherical convolutional filter $H$ to a rotated version of the signal $H(x_{r})$ yields an associated rotated version of the output $y_{r}$, where $y = H(x)$ is the output of filtering the original signal.
+This indicates that the spherical convolutional filter is capable of harnessing the same information irrespective of what rotated version of the spherical signal is processed.
+The rotation equivariance serves to improve transference and speed up training, since learning how to process one instance of the signal is equivalent to learning how to process all rotated versions of the same signal.
+This is analogous to the effect that translation equivariance has on CNNs \cite{Mallat12-Scattering} and the effect that permutation equivariance has on GNNs \cite{Gama20-Stability}.